+NWD in Data Collection/Information Sharing

+Streamlining access requires a coordinated effort across organizations, and the implementation of processes to reduce redundancies so that consumers are not caught in a cycle of repeating the same information to multiple providers.
+This means, the state needs to change their processes for eligibility and assessment and make better use of the information systems and data sources used to collect and analyze the information necessary to carry out NWD functions.

+In September 2020, the state moved the Older American’s Act (OAA) reporting out of the Oregon Access System (ORA) and into the GetCare RTZ System.
+This was done in order to expedite and refine the reports that the State provides to the Federal Government on activities under the OAA.
+However, one of the disadvantages of this data migration was the separation of information from the AAA and DHS.
+AAA staff must now enter a separate system in order to know what is going on with a consumer’s Medicaid applications and services.
+Case notes that would have been shared seamlessly between the AAA and DHS in the past must now be entered twice, in both ORA and GetCare, to ensure that case details are available to staff in both organizations.
+This has adversely impacted CAT’s ability to provide comprehensive and inclusive services to consumers.

 NWD Person-Centered Options Counseling and Care Coordination

+Connecting with the right resources can greatly enhance a person’s quality of life, and consumers who fully understand their options can make better, more informed choices, and can often do so with a more judicious use of resources.
+This is why providing consistent, person-centered support to consumers as they navigate LTSS is important.

 Person-centered options counseling (OC) is an approach that uses person- centered thinking, planning, and practice skills to discover and organize each person’s goals, strengths, interests, and preferences.
-Typical entry into the LTSS system is not completed in a comprehensive and person- centered way.
-OC helps to ensure the overall hopes and wishes of the individual are not lost in the family’s or professional’s attempt to meet the immediate needs.
-The NWD system trains professionals to connect consumers with resources and to help them put these into actionable ways that are meaningful to individuals taking into account their unique aspirations and desires.

-Providing consistent, person-centered support to consumers and they navigate LTSS is important.
-Consumers who understand their options can make better, more informed choices.
-Connecting with the right resources can enhance a person’s quality of live and do so with judicious use of resources.
-As care coordinators with CAT receive training in the person- centered options counseling approach, they will be able to help consumers find the best match in support.
-Consumer will thus be connected to the community and can understand the importance of community living.
+Options counseling helps to ensure the overall hopes and wishes of the individual remain central, in the face of potentially conflicting family demands and/or professional recommendations.

-CAT will use a variety of person-centered options counseling approaches to support consumers with a variety of different needs.
+CAT is committed to using a variety of person-centered OC approaches to support consumers and better meet their unique needs.
 A focus on the consumer’s strengths, goals and preferences is important.
-So is an emphasis on the consumer’s ability to experience choice, direction and control as they choose supports.
-Duties of CAT’s Options Counselor include:
+So is an emphasis on the consumer’s ability to exercise personal choice, and maintain control as they determine which services and supports are right for them.
+The primary duties of an Options Counselor include:

-Use person-centered discovery to understand the goals and preferences while building a foundation for working with a consumer.
+Use of person-centered discovery to understand individual goals and preferences while building a foundation for working with a consumer.

-Address urgent and basic concerns (such as homelessness) as immediately as possible while looking at longer-term solutions as well.
+Addressing urgent and basic concerns (such as homelessness) as immediately as possible while looking at longer-term solutions, as well.

-Collaborate with other local professionals, such as Medicaid staff, to speed up processes and access to services.
+Collaborating with other local professionals, such as Medicaid staff, to speed up processes and access to services.

-Consider natural supports and typical solutions to issues as part of organizing options.
+Considering natural supports and typical solutions to issues as part of organizing options.

-Provide accurate information about eligibility criteria and application processes for federal, state and local programs
+Providing accurate information about eligibility criteria and application processes for federal, state and local programs.

-Assist with applications for all services consumer may qualify for.
-These include but are not limited to: housing assistance, utility assistance, Veteran’s assistance, Medicaid, SNAP.
+Assisting with applications for all services for which a consumer may qualify.
+Examples of these may include, but are not limited to: housing assistance, utility assistance, Veteran’s assistance, Medicaid, and SNAP.

-Support the person in researching alternative LTSS resources as appropriate.
+Supporting the person in researching alternative LTSS resources, as appropriate.

-Offer to follow-up and adjust plans and goals as desired by the person.
+Offering to follow-up and adjust plans and goals as desired by the consumer.

-Keep good records to avoid duplicative efforts or confusion later.

-CAT will work with other partnerships to streamline access to LTSS for persons seeking assistance.
-This means connecting people to meaningful resources in ways that reduce confusion and burden along the way.
+Maintaining complete and accurate records to avoid duplicated efforts, frustration, and confusion.